silviaegt/iLCM_notes/README.md

 2. Download pre-requisites
 	+ Docker CE:
 		+ [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository)
-		+ [Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) -- you will need to create an account and log in
+		+ [Windows 10 Pro](https://store.docker.com/editions/community/docker-ce-desktop-windows) -- you will need to create an account and log in
+		+ Windows 10 Home -- you will need to install DockerToolbox
 		+ Mac
 	+ Docker Compose
 	+ R (and perhaps also RStudio)